adblockplus/adblockplus/README.md

 ### Building the extension

-In order to build the extension you need to run `git submodule update --init` before you can navigate to the adblockpluschrome/ directory to follow the instructions for [building Adblock Plus][abp-webext-readme-build].
+In order to build the extension, you need to use the `npm run submodules:update` npm script before you can navigate to the adblockpluschrome/ directory to follow the instructions for [building Adblock Plus][abp-webext-readme-build].
+This build won't include the snippets library.

+In order to create a build which includes the snippets library, you should use the `npm run submodules:update-with-snippets` npm script instead.
+This will work only if you have access to the [abp-snippets repository][abp-snippets].

 ## Release history